Mount Scopus Memorial College: Principals

-The principal of Mount Scopus Memorial College is Rabbi James Kennard, who replaced Hilton Rubin in 2007.
-Previous principals have included Abraham Feiglin, Max Wahlhaus, Aleksander Ranoschy, Dr. Steven Lorch and Rabbi William Altshul.
+The principal of Mount Scopus Memorial College is Dan Sztrajt, who replaced Rabbi James Kennard.
+Previous principals have included Abraham Feiglin (1949–1968), Max Wahlhaus (1969), Aleksander Ranoschy (1970–1985), Rabbi Dr. Steven Lorch (1985–1991), and Rabbi William Altshul (1992–1996), Rabbi James Kennard (2007-2023).

 Sherut Leumi and ulpan

 Mount Scopus College was the first of the Melbourne Jewish Day Schools to take part in the Sherut Leumi program.
 Every year, four Israeli women are sent to Mount Scopus as part of their Israeli National Service.
 They are a major component of Scopus' informal Jewish Studies team.
 Mount Scopus offers an Ulpan program in which tenth graders travel to Israel for 6–10 weeks.
 In 2007 and 2010, more than half of the school's tenth graders took part in this program.

 Performing arts

 The performing arts are considered an important part of school life at Mount Scopus Memorial College.

 Mount Scopus Memorial College is an IB school.
 Drama and Dance electives are available to students years 8–12.
 Theatre Studies is taught in VCE with excellent results.
 Music is taught from primary through to VCE, with an instrumental program available to students years 2–12.

 The performing arts calendar includes an annual College Musical, Senior School Play, VCE Theatre Studies Play, Middle-school House Plays, Primary Musical (every two years), multiple Music Soirees and an 'Idol' singing competition.

 Some recent productions include Bye Bye Birdie (2002), Grease (2003), Bugsy Malone (2004), The Wizard of Oz (2005), Seussical (2006), Joseph and the Technicolor Dreamcoat (2007), Disney's High School Musical (2008), The Sound of Music (2009), The Crucible (2009), Annie (2010), Disney's Beauty and the Beast (2011), Oliver!
 (2012), Little Shop of Horrors (2013).
 The 2012 production of Metamorphoses was awarded the Lyrebird Youth Awards for Best Production, Best Director – Evie Gawenda (Director of Performing Arts 2008–Current), Best Lighting and Best interpretation of script through the use of Multimedia – Evie Gawenda and Gideon Szental.